HasteGaming/classic/docs/charter.md

 |guild tenure | are they going anywhere?|
 |did they have all the requested criteria met?| did they read this document?

+##### Council Commitment

+As mentioned above, the council is a cross section of the guild.
+The goal is that diversity provides perspective to create a fair process for deciding the most optimal placement of loot within the guild.

+##### Council Feedback

+So something didn't go your way, or would like some clarity on thing?
+Let's discuss AFTER the raid.

 ### WoW Classic Addons

 #### Required Addon(s)